Frequently Asked Questions

 What team galas does Winsford take part in?

 These are usually league galas, although relay teams are chosen to race at the Cheshires.
-The Club enters teams for both the National Arena Swimming League and the Crusader League.
+The Club enters 2 teams for the National Arena Swimming League.
 Swimmers are chosen at the discretion of the coaching team and it is usually based on a mix of times, experience and the introduction of new younger in the team environment.

 What is the National Arena Swimming League?